schlessera/as-speaking/README.md

 This plugin is currently active on my personal blog, and you can see the output on my [Speaking Page](https://www.alainschlesser.com/speaking/).

+## Basic usage

+Adding and editing talks should be pretty straight-forward.

+The talks will automatically be ordered by date, and showed as either "Upcoming Talks" or "Past Talks".

+## Customizing

+If you want to override the markup fom within your theme, just create a `views` folder in your (parent or child) theme and copy the file from the plugin's `views` folder in there.
+You can then change that copied file as needed.

 ## Screenshots

 ### List view of the added talks